laughn-man/file-splitter/README.md

 #### Options

-split has the following command line options.
+Split has the following command line options.

 * -d, --delete-original: Optional.
 Deletes source file after a successful split.
 Defaults to off.
 * -s, --size: Optional.
 The maximum size of each chunk.
 The format is in \<numeric size\>B|KB|MB|GB|TB.
 Defaults to 100MB.
 * path: Required.
 The path to the file to be split up.